Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 Not covered at all by the test drivers.

-That's a gap in our testing, as the driver interface does define a key derivation family of entry points.
-This gap is probably related to the fact that our internal code structure doesn't obey the guidelines and is not aligned with the driver interface, see #5488 and related issues.
+That's a test gap which reflects a feature gap: the driver interface does define a key derivation family of entry points, but we don't currently implement that part of the driver interface, see #5488 and related issues.

 #### Asymmetric signature